jeeva042426/jeeva042426/README.md

 </h1>

 # 💫 About Me:
-📚 I am currently pushing B.Tech Artificial Inelligence in<br>KPRIET<br>🧠Learning Fullstack Development with spotknack<br>📈 I am Hungry to Learn<br>🏋🏼‍♀️💪🏼Fun about me: I like to do workouts and play Football⚽<br>and draw
+📚 I am currently pushing B.Tech Artificial Inelligence in<br>KPRIET<br>
+🧠 Learning Fullstack Development with spotknack<br>
+📈 I am Hungry to Learn<br>
+🏋🏼‍♀️⚽ My Hobbies : I like to do workouts and play Football⚽and draw